crelies/PickerViewKit/README.md

 }
 ```

-### Static Picker view ###

-If you want a simple static picker just create a setup with your columns.

-### Dynamic Picker view ###

-If you want to update the picker after initialization simply call `updateRows` or `updateColumn(atIndex:)` of the manager.

-As a result of the update the first row in the updated column will be selected.

 ### Picker view types ###

 *PickerViewKit* defines three different picker view types.
 During the setup process a type property (*PickerViewType*) is added to your *UIPickerView* instance.